Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Country*
-  Select the appropriate country in the drop-down list to apply the correct tax rate to the price.
+  Click the drop-down list and select the appropriate country to apply the correct tax rate to the price.
 All available countries are displayed in the list.

 - *Mapping mode*
-  Select the appropriate mapping mode for the PIM price field attributes.
-The following modes are available:
+  Click the drop-down list and select the appropriate mapping mode for the PIM price field attributes.
+The following options are available:
-    - **Consider all prices**: All prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Consider all prices**
+      All prices in the PIM price field attribute are mapped to the destination attribute.
-    - **Consider only promotions**: Only the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Consider only promotions**
+      Only the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+    - **Ignore promotions**
-    - **Ignore promotions**: All prices beside the promotion prices in the PIM price field attribute are mapped to the destination attribute.
+      All prices beside the promotion prices in the PIM price field attribute are mapped to the destination attribute.

 [comment]: <> (Is that correct?
 Why country?
 Is a tax class or rate mapped?
 Where are the promotions prices mapped to: scale prices???)

-## Preg Replace Extension
+## Preg replace extension

 ![Preg replace extension](../../Assets/Screenshots/DataHub/Settings/ETL/Extensions/PregReplaceExtension.png "[Preg replace extension]")

 This extension is used to replace the value of a source attribute by a certain value and map it to a destination attribute.
 The replacement settings are defined in the configuration.

 ### Possible data type mappings

+> [Info] The data type of the destination attribute and the selected ETL extension determine the data type of the source attribute.

 | Destination attribute data type  | Source attribute data type         |
 |----------------------------------|------------------------------------|